AnanyaKumar/lambda-plus-plus/index.md

 Despite this, the parallel version of our code runs quite quickly across multiple nodes.
-It's important to note that as we continue to push upwards, say to 2 million elements, we no longer have enough memory to fit the dataset into a single node, so any serial implementation simply will not work.
+It's important to note that as we continue to push upwards, say to 2 billion elements, we no longer have enough memory to fit the dataset into a single node, so any serial implementation simply will not work.